studio-YOLO/editpix/README.md

 ## Features

-- edit directly within the browser, without the need for Node
+- Edit directly within the browser, without the need for Node
-- easy to use functions, that do exactly what you'd expect from them
+- Easy to use functions, that do exactly what you'd expect from them

 **Currently implemented features:**
-- colorspace transforms:
+- Colorspace transforms:
     - RGB (to and from HSL, HEX)
     - HSL (to and from RGB)
     - HEX (to and from RGB)
-    - higher contrast
+    - Higher contrast
-- color filters:
+- Color filters:
-    - black and white
+    - Black and white
-    - grayscale
+    - Grayscale
-    - sepia
+    - Sepia
-- color adjustments:
+- Color adjustments:
-    - saturation
+    - Saturation
-    - temperature
+    - Temperature
-    - tint
+    - Tint
-- image resizing:
+- Image resizing:
-    - by target width
+    - By target width
-    - by target height
+    - By target height
-    - by percentage
+    - By percentage
-- value adjustments:
+- Value adjustments:
-    - brightness
+    - Brightness
-    - contrast
+    - Contrast
-    - exposure
+    - Exposure
-    - opacity
+    - Opacity
-    - shadows
+    - Shadows
-    - highlights
+    - Highlights
-    - sharpness
+    - Sharpness
-- other tools:
+- Other tools:
-    - extract color palette
+    - Extract color palette
-    - extract dominant color
+    - Extract dominant color

 ## Project structure
 + `demo/` - a collection of demo scripts of all features.